semaphoreci/docs/docs/docs/using-semaphore/promotions.md

 </TabItem>
 </Tabs>

-### How to start targeted promotions {#targeted-promotions}
+### Promoting environments {#targeted-promotions}

-Targeted [promotions](#promotions) shows a lock icon next to the promotion button.
+Promotions with attached environment show a lock icon next to the promotion button.
 The icon will be unlocked if you have permission to start the promotion or locked if you don't.

 <Tabs groupId="targeted-promotions">
 <TabItem value="unlocked" label="Unlocked promotion">